 Every April, cellu l’art Short Film Festival presents international short films in Jena, Central Germany.
 This young and vibrant university city comes alive with screenings and events revolving around shorts from all genres: fiction, animation, documentary and experimental.
 Films from all over the world compete in the international competition while an annual country focus programme allows the viewers to get to know the (short film) culture of a specific country.
-In 2017, cellu l’art presented stories from Iran, delving into propaganda, underground cinema and official fiction films.
-The programme for the upcoming edition focuses on Scotland.
+In 2017, cellu l’art presented stories from Iran, delving into propaganda, underground cinema and official fiction films while the 19th edition in 2018 focused on Scotland with an additional filmmaker in focus programme.
 Special interests can be satisfied in programmes for horror films, queer films and more.

 cellu l’art started out as a project by media science students in 1999 and has since grown rapidly and dynamically, becoming more diverse and more international while still retaining a loveable, friendly ambience.
 Traditionally, the festival begins with an open air event with live music and short films.
 The award ceremony on Saturday has become the highlight of the festival week.
 The handing out of the awards by the professional jury and the youth jury is accompanied by the screening of the awarded films.